zs-eren/KPOP-BTS-Data-Project-DSA210/README.md

 # INTRO

-K-pop today is far more than a music genre; it has grown into an enormous digital culture that reaches millions across the world.
-Within this global movement, BTS stands out as one of the strongest driving forces.
-Because of this trying to understand BTS’s popularity is essentially the same as trying to understand how modern digital culture works and how big online engagement is formed.
+Today, K-pop is more than just music, having transformed into a huge digital culture that reaches millions worldwide.
+Within this global culture, BTS is recognized as one of the greatest motivational forces.
+It is due to this reason that in an attempt to comprehend the popularity that BTS has gained, essentially, the explanation is the same as understanding the functionality of the huge digital culture that has been generated.

-As BTS grows globally, both the performance of their music videos and their online engagement increased significantly over time.
-Each music video (MV) release when considered together with factors such as comeback timing, online fan reactions, and global search interest, creates a measurable cycle of interest.
-This cycle is shaped by viewer growth rates, like rates, comment density, trending trends, and release strategies.
-All these factors combine to form a complex yet fascinating success model that can be analyzed with data science to understand how BTS's global popularity was created and how it has changed over time.
+As the popularity of BTS expands worldwide, there is a corresponding increase in the performance of their music videos and their online engagement.
+Each music video release, when combined with other factors like return dates, fan engagement, and worldwide search interests, presents a data-gradable cycle of engagement.
+Such interaction cycles are determined by viewer engagement rates, including like rates, comment density, trending, and engagement rates.
+All these work in conjunction with each other to produce a complex yet interesting success formula that, when analyzed with data science, could explain the process of BTS's success at an international level and how it keeps evolving with time.

 This project aims to examine BTS's global engagement model from a data science perspective.
 By analyzing a wealth of data, from music video performances and trend waves to the rate of like growth and comment density, I aim to uncover the key drivers of popularity with using both visualizations, statistical methods, and machine learning models, I want to show by the numbers why BTS has such a strong global impact

 ## Objectives

-With the updated scope and available data, the main objectives of this project are:
+With this new scope in mind and this new set of available data, the overall objectives of this project include:

-- Identify how BTS’s global search popularity evolves over time.
+- Determine the popularity of BTS's global search over time.
-- Analyze the relationship between BTS’s album sales and global search interest.
+- Explore the correlation between BTS’s album sales and international search interest.
-- Examine whether years with higher search interest correspond to higher album sales.
+- Check if the years with greater search interest result in greater album sales.
-- Explore how member-specific search interest (e.g., Jungkook, Jimin, V, RM, Suga, J-Hope, Jin) changes over time and how it overlaps with group activity periods.
+- Discuss how particular search interests, for instance, Jungkook, Jimin, V, RM, Suga, J-Hope, and Jin, differ in search volume throughout a certain period of time.
-- Build simple data-driven models (e.g., correlation analysis or regression) to see whether search interest can help explain or predict album sales.
+- Create simple models based on data (for example, a study of correlation or regression analysis) to examine if search interest can aid in album sales predictions.

 ## Motivation

-BTS's global success has always been fascinating to me.
-I am intrigued by how a group can influence the world not only through their music, but also through their digital presence and the constant attention they receive online.
-That is why I want to understand the numerical dynamics behind BTS's popularity using real data.
+The global successfulness of the group, I must admit, has always been quite interesting to learn and know.
+The power of influence exerted by the band not only by their musical performances but by their online presence and engagement that receives constant attention and monitoring on the internet is what has actually triggered me to learn the mathematical calculations of their popularity using actual numbers.

-In this project, I focus on two main aspects:
+In this project, I will concentrate on two issues:

-1. How much people search for BTS and each member globally over time.
+1. How many searches there are for "BTS" and each individual member worldwide over a period of time.
-2. How BTS albums perform in terms of estimated sales.
+2. Sales performance of BTS albums based on estimated sales.

-By combining these two dimensions, I aim to see whether changes in global interest (measured through Google search trends) are reflected in album sales performance.
-I am motivated both by analyzing a topic I love and by applying the data analysis techniques I have learned to a real-life example.
+In other words, I would like to see if interest levels in the world (measured in the number of searches on Google) are connected to music sales (measured in the number of sales) through these two factors I have chosen.
+A final reason I am interested in this topic is that I love music, and I am interested in analyzing something I am passionate about.
+     Note that I could measure music sales in a number of different ways; for example, I could also measure music

 ## Data Collecting